andrewgdotcom/Model01-Firmware/README-international.md

 keyboardio firmware layout to make multilingual typing more intuitive and fix a selection of annoyances.

-While the modifications can be applied individually, it is recommended that layer-function-std should only be used if orphans-std is enabled, otherwise the keys `PgUp`, `PgDn` and `LED` may become inaccessible.
+While the modifications can be mixed and matched, it is recommended that `layer-function-std.h` should only be used if `orphans-std.h` is enabled, otherwise the keys `PgUp`, `PgDn` and `LED` may become inaccessible.

 How to use
 ----------